 - Describe and define the terms that relate to calorie needs and metabolism.

 - Know the calculations for the requirements of caloric needs daily.

 - Know the role of metabolism in your body.

 - Know the different types of muscle fibers.

 Guide to Estimating Calorie Needs

 The rate of expenditure of the body is known as the metabolic rate.
 This is someone’s daily caloric expenditure.
-Another similar measure is the rate of consumption for oxygen.
+Another similar measure is the rate of consumption of oxygen.
 This is due to the direct effect on metabolism caused by oxygen use.

 Average Daily Activity Level